A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

 \subsubsection{StarCraft II}

-StarCraft is a real-time strategy (RTS) game developed and published by Blizzard Entertainment.
-It showcases three distinct species: the Terrans, Zerg, and Protoss, each with unique units and strategic options that enhance the gameplay experience.
-Renowned for its balanced gameplay, strategic depth, and challenging multiplayer features, the game tasks players with gathering resources, constructing bases, and building armies.
+StarCraft is a real-time strategy (RTS) game.
+It has three distinct species: the Terrans, Zerg, and Protoss, each with unique units and strategic options that enhance the gameplay complexity.
+Renowned for its balanced gameplay, strategic depth, and intense competitiveness, the game challenges players to gather resources, construct bases, and build armies.
 Victory requires meticulous planning and tactical execution, with defeat occurring when a player loses all their buildings.

-AlphaStar~\cite{vinyals2019grandmaster}, a significant advancement in AI, dominates the 1v1 mode competitions in StarCraft II and has defeated professional players.
-Its framework bears similarities to that of AlphaGo~\cite{silver2016alphago}, utilizing supervised learning initially to train the policy with data from human experts.
-Subsequently, it uses end-to-end RL and a hierarchical self-play method to further train the networks.
-More specifically, it divides all the agents into three types: main agents, league exploiters, and main exploiters.
-Additionally, it maintains a policy pool of past players that records all these types of agents. \textbf{Main agents} engage in both FSP and PFSP, competing against main agents themselves and other agents in the policy pool.
-They are periodically added to the pool and never reset. \textbf{League exploiters} use PFSP to play against all policy pool agents, added to the pool if they show a high win rate and potentially reset to expose global blind spots. \textbf{Main exploiters} only compete with main agents to improve their robustness and are added to the pool after achieving a high win rate or certain training steps, and are reset upon each addition.
-Most importantly, among those three agent types, the main agent is the core agent and embodies the final AlphaStar strategy.
-However, the training computation for AlphaStar is extensive.
-Further studies~\cite{han2020tstarbot, wang2021scc, huang2024robust} have enhanced the league self-play training procedure by introducing innovative techniques to reduce computations.
+AlphaStar~\citep{vinyals2019grandmaster} dominates the 1v1 mode competitions in StarCraft II and has defeated professional players.
+Its framework is similar to AlphaGo~\citep{silver2016alphago}, initially utilizing supervised learning to train the policy with expert data.
+Subsequently, it uses a hierarchical self-play method combined with end-to-end RL to train the networks.
+More specifically, The proposed self-play method divides all the agents into three types: main agents, league exploiters, and main exploiters.
+It maintains a policy pool of past players that records all these types of agents. \textbf{Main agents} engage in traditional self-play algorithms like FP and PFSP, competing against main agents themselves and other agents in the policy pool.
+They are periodically added to the pool and never reset. \textbf{League exploiters} also use a traditional self-play method PFSP to play against all policy pool agents, added to the pool if they show a high win rate and potentially reset to expose global blind spots. \textbf{Main exploiters} only compete with main agents to improve their robustness, are added to the pool after achieving a high win rate or specific training steps, and are reset upon each addition.
+Among those three agent types, the main agent is the core agent and embodies the final AlphaStar strategy.
+However, the introduction of three agent types significantly increases the training computation.
+Further studies~\citep{han2020tstarbot, wang2021scc, huang2024robust} have enhanced the league self-play training procedure.